Yetunde Ayeni-Babaeko captures the beauty of people with albinism

 Ayeni-Babaeko spent more than one year working closely with members of the Albino Foundation.

-The result is a series of powerful and thought provoking images titled "White Ebony," which are showing in Lagos until July 19.
+The result is a series of powerful and thought provoking images titled "White Ebony," in conjunction with SMO Contemporary Arts, showing in Lagos until July 19.

 While advocacy on albinism continues in different forms, Olateju reiterates that a lot of people with albinism need support so that they don't feel alone.